ParsaMozouni/osi-can/README.md

 ## Wordpress website, reports and notes (Activity 3)

+We turned our prototype designs into an actual website using the WordPress website builder.
+The following files show our current work-in-progress design, as well as the customer feedback we have received.

 - [Project Status Report](Wordpress%20website,%20reports%20and%20notes/ProjectStatusReport.pdf)
 - [Major ideas and concepts in design](Wordpress%20website,%20reports%20and%20notes/Major%20Ideas%20and%20Concepts%20in%20Design.pdf)
 - [User Story Map](Wordpress%20website,%20reports%20and%20notes/StoryMap.md)